 The tour of the site that was live from 1963 – 1987 are only $9.5 per adult and starts outside on atop the launch duct.
 Next, you get to descend 35 feet into the missile complex to mission control.
 This gives you a chance to admire the folks who spent many days manning these silos when there was a real chance they would have to obey the order to launch.

 The National Park Service runs a Minuteman Missile National Historic Site in South Dakota not too far from the Badlands which we toured in 2010.
 This site was active from 1963 in the early 1990s.

-Taking tours enlightens us, educates and in the case of our military history, reminds us to be appreciative and respectful of our veterans and active military.
+Tours enlighten, educate, and in the case of military history, remind us to be appreciative and respectful of our veterans and active military.